 They note two ways they can achieve profitability.
 One is through margin expansion.
 This is directly related to buying, renovating, and selling houses.
 The other is what they call “adjacent opportunities.”

 How they can achieve margin expansion:

-Gaining efficiencies in buying, selling, and holding cost.
+Gaining efficiencies in buying, selling, and holding costs.
 Caleb here: Right now, they rely on third-party data when it comes to listing prices, closing prices, etc. They are at the mercy of what each MLS (multiple listing service) will give them.
-Over time, they will develop their own first-party data they can use to run through their machine.
-This will help them get better at making offers, estimating renovations, time on market, etc, etc…
+Over time, they will develop first-party data they can use to run through their machine.
+This will help them get better at making offers, estimating renovations, time on the market, etc, etc…

 Adjacent revenue opportunities:

 In other words, they want to own the whole stack.
 Everything from the buying and selling, to financing and issuing insurance.